-Dr. Xie’s current research interests include photocathode materials, various detector design, fabrication, characterization and their applications in high energy physics, nuclear physics and national security.
+Dr. Xie’s current research focuses on the application of novel photonsensors for particle identification methods based on Cherenkov techniques in various nuclear physics programs.
+His interests include Cherenkov detector design, simulation; photonsensor fabrication, characterization and their applications in nuclear physics, particle physics, medical imaging and national security.

-Dr. Xie has collaborated with groups at Fermilab, Brookhaven National Laboratory, Lawrence Berkeley National Laboratory and Stony Brook University, authored and co-authored over 30 papers with his colleagues.
+Dr. Xie has collaborated with groups at Jefferson Lab, Fermilab, Brookhaven National Laboratory, Lawrence Berkeley National Laboratory, Los Alamos National Laboratory and multiple universities, authored and co-authored over 60 papers with his colleagues.

 - B.S, Peking University, 2005

 - 2014 - present Assistant Physicist at Argonne National Lab, Lemont, IL, USA